IIIF/api/source/search/2.0/index.md

 }
 ```

-The Autocomplete service is nested within the Content Search service for which it provides term completion.
-This allows multiple Content Search services to be referenced, each with their own Autocomplete service.
+Any Content Search service _MAY_ have a nested Autocomplete service which provides term completion functionality specific to the Content Search service.
+This structure allows multiple Content Search services to be referenced, each with their own Autocomplete service.

-A full service description block would become:
+The above service description block would become:

 ``` json-doc
 {